How to Improve Listening Comprehension as a Language Learner

 Most media players let you adjust playback speed, and this is an incredible tool for developing listening skills.
 Here's how to use it effectively:

-But here's what most people don't do: once you can handle normal speed, try listening at 1.25x or 1.5x.
+- Once you can handle normal speed, try listening to things at 1.25x or 1.5x.
 This trains your brain to process faster, so when you go back to normal speed, it feels easier.
 Athletes call this "training with weights."
 When you take the weights off, you perform better.

 Expose yourself to different accents and speaking styles